Last Updated on 16/07/2020 by Adina

-Tender cauliflower florets in a mayonnaise mustard and garlic dressing, this is a typical Romanian salad recipe.
+Cauliflower mayonnaise salad with a mustard and garlic dressing, a typical, easy to make Romanian salad recipe.

 This used to be one of my favorite salads as a teenager.
-Just some cauliflower with garlic mayonnaise – simple but so tasty.
+Just some cauliflower with mayo– simple but so tasty.
 We did not have this often, I think it was my mother that used to make it from time to time, especially at Christmas or New Year’s Eve as a part of a festive meal.
-Or was that the mushroom mayonnaise salad?
-I don’t really remember, but never mind, I loved both these salads.
-Anything with mayonnaise actually…

-But when speaking about the mushroom mayonnaise salad, another staple in the Romanian kitchen, if you would like to make that instead, just swap the cauliflower for two well drained cans of sliced mushrooms.
+Or the mushroom mayonnaise salad, another staple in the Romanian kitchen, if you would like to make that instead, just swap the cauliflower for two well-drained cans of sliced mushrooms.

 I haven’t had the cauliflower salad with mayonnaise in ages until just recently, but it only took one bite to be transported back to those teenage days.
 And I could not believe it that it took me so many years to finally make this salad myself, it is so good and so easy to make it should really become a more frequent affair.